ukcs485gSpring2022/final-app-eschurr/README.md

 What features were added by you, this should be descriptions of features added from the [Code](https://uk.instructure.com/courses/2030626/assignments/11151475) and [Demo](https://uk.instructure.com/courses/2030626/assignments/11151413) parts of the final.
 Feel free to add any figures that may help describe a feature.
 Note that there should be information here about how the OCKTask/OCKHealthTask's and OCKCarePlan's you added pertain to your app.
 -->
 ## Contributions/Features
+- CustomFeaturedContentView that subclasses OCKFeaturedContentView, providing a link that explains to the user what Intermittent Fasting is, how to do it, and why it could be beneficial.
+- A check-on Research Kit survey displayed by OCKSurveyTaskViewController that asks the user about their soreness and hunger levels.
+Hopefully, as they continue the program, they should see that their day-to-day soreness and hunger slowly decrease as they get used to their routine.
+- OCKTask vitamins displayed by OCKChecklistTaskViewController to remind users to take their vitamins in the morning.
+- OCKTask water displayed by OCKButtonLogTaskViewController to have users log every cup of water drank throughout the day.
+- OCKTask fasting displayed by OCKGridTaskViewController to help users track their fasting habits and remind them when their meals should be eaten.
+- Range of motion check
+- OCKTask exercise displayed by OCKSimpleTaskViewController that is used by the user to log thier 30+ minute exercise every day.
+- LinkViews for meal links and workout links the user can use for healthy meals and good workout plans.
+- New tab called "Insights" to MainTabView that displays graphs for the data the user is logging, such as soreness+hunger, vitamins, and water.
+- A searchable contact view and a profile view as a form.
+- Improved styling and custom logo.
 ## Final Checklist
 <!--
 This is from the checkist from the final [Code](https://uk.instructure.com/courses/2030626/assignments/11151475).
 You should mark completed items with an x and leave non-completed items empty